Abortion poll: Campaigns in full swing

 Ireland abortion poll: Campaigns in full swing

-On Friday, 25 May, voters in the Republic of Ireland go to the polls to decide whether to whether to reform the country's near-total ban on abortion.
+On Friday, 25 May, voters in the Republic of Ireland go to the polls to decide whether to reform the country's near-total ban on abortion.

 If there is a Yes vote the government will introduce legislation allowing for unrestricted access to a termination for the first 12 weeks.